 So join us already

-When we meet, it’s on the first Wednesday of the month, at the Boulder Book Store.
+When we meet, it’s on the first Wednesday of the month, somewhere around downtown Boulder, Colorado.
 Please sign up to attend either on Meetup or Eventbrite.
 If neither of those work for you, please contact me so I can save you a spot.

 The books I’ve chosen for the Fall of 2018 are: